availabull/consulting-wp-next/README.md

    docker compose up -d
    ```

+   The workflow then runs `bin/wp-bootstrap.sh` to install WordPress with your domain and activate **WP GraphQL**.
 That's it—the droplet now runs the updated stack behind Traefik.

 ### 2.3 Troubleshooting